Can Your Pet Make You Sick?

 - Make sure they get treated.
 For family members, apply an over-the-counter antifungal.

 - Consult your doctor if the lesions are extensive or do not improve rapidly with topical treatment.

 - Consult your veterinarian if skin lesions are found on your pets.

-- Daily wash sheets and pajamas of the infected family member.
+- Wash sheets and pajamas of the infected family member every day.

 - Avoid direct contact until the ringworm is gone.
 And, keep animals off your bed.